drptbl/Nightwatchman/README.md

 sheet = the worksheet tab in the spreadsheet
 columns (list) = the cells to write for each row (supports: jobname, buildno, status, duration, timestamp)
 writer = the output writer (supports: spreadsheet, console)
-base (dict) = every test will inherit these parameters
+base (dict) = every 'job' in the 'jobs' list will inherit these parameters
 jobs (list of dicts) = the jobs to find. assumed to have kicked off other jobs. those jobs are printed as rows.
 View the job parameters below.

-Test parameters:
+Job parameters:
 job = the Jenkins job name
 version = the most recent version or branch to find
 bps (dict) = build parameters to filter by (ex. "bps": {"INSTALL_TYPE": "tar", "PROVIDER": "openstack"})